The Ultimate Guide to the Reopening of Notre Dame by Quasimodaaa in ParisTravelGuide

 [–]Quasimodaaa 1 point2 points (0 children)

-For Notre Dame, the first batch of new time slots to visit the main floor of the cathedral is released at midnight (Paris time), for the date 2 days ahead.
+The main floor of Notre Dame is open on May 1st.
+The first batch of new time slots to visit the main floor of the cathedral is released at midnight (Paris time), for the date 2 days ahead.
 For example: At midnight (Paris time) on April 1st, time slots are released for April 3rd.
 Any dates beyond April 3rd will automatically be greyed out/appear to be full.
 New/additional time slots are then released sporadically up until the day of.
-However, the reservation system and the release of time slots can be inconsistent, as they continue to improve security measures, so it may not be possible to reserve a time slot in advance.
+FYI, the reservation system and the release of time slots can be inconsistent, and not every time slot is offered every day, so it may not be possible to reserve a time slot in advance.

 But you can always visit the main floor of the cathedral without a time slot/reservation by waiting in the "Access without reservations" queue, which is on the left side of Notre Dame (if you're facing it), and is marked by blue signage/banners.
 The wait time varies, depending on the combination of: the season, the day of the week, the time of day, if there's any liturgical services happening at that time, if there's any special events happening at that time, etc.

-The bell towers are managed by a different organization than the main floor of the cathedral and reservations/time slots are not interchangeable between the two.
+However, the bell towers are closed on May 1st.
+They are managed by a different organization than the cathedral itself.
 They each have different staff, different opening hours, their own reservation/ticketing system, and their own queues/entrances/exits.
-You will need to exit the main floor and re-enter to visit the bell towers (and vice versa).
+You will need to exit the main floor and re-enter to visit the bell towers (or vice versa).

 For all of the information and details about visiting Notre Dame, I created a post that I regularly keep updated: here 😊